Rajspeaks/Rajdeep-Das-Internships/README.md

 # Rajdeep-Das-Internships
 All Internships done by Rajdeep Das: Letters, Certificates etc.

-<code> Not all documents have benn uploaded...
+<code> Not all documents have been uploaded...
 In progress 30% </code>
 ### Technical Internships at:
 1. Suven Consultants & Technology Private Limited
 2. The Sparks Foundation